sp4ce-cowboy/tp/docs/DeveloperGuide.md

 **Use Case: UC05 - Finding a Transaction**

 **MSS:**
-1. User enters the command to find transaction with the correct format.
+1. User enters the command to find transactions.
 2. User submits the request.
 3. UniCa$h filters the transactions based on the specified filters and returns the filtered list of expenses with a success message.